 According to TransUnion research, ResidentScore predicts eviction 15% more often in comparison to a typical credit score in the bottom 20% score range where risk is highest.
 With that in mind, it’s important to note that TransUnion research shows that prior eviction history is more likely to lead to future evictions.
 A recent TransUnion analysis found that a tenant’s history of prior evictions and rental-related collections records is highly predictive of the likelihood of future behavior.
 Also, evicted residents have nearly three times as many prior evictions and rental-related collection records as non-evicted residents.
 Because those with a previous eviction history are more likely to be evicted again, we encourage landlords to pull an eviction report every time they screen.

 2. Clean background check

 As a landlord, you should always have the safety of your neighborhood, yourself, and your rental property in mind.
 In this regard, it’s best to know whether a prospective tenant has any relevant criminal offenses on their record.
 An applicant with a clean criminal check could be a good indicator that you can trust them with your property and the neighborhood.
-You’ll want to be sure to perform a criminal check at both the state and national level that includes Most Wanted Databases and the National Sex Offender Public Registry, which are all offered by TransUnion SmartMove.
+You’ll want to be sure to perform a criminal check that includes FBI Most Wanted and Sex Offender Public Registries, which are all offered by TransUnion SmartMove.
 When you consider that nearly 1 in 5 people screened by SmartMove had an illegal hit on their record in 2015, you can see how important it is to conduct a background check as part of your tenant selection process to identify relevant criminal records.

 3. Clean Eviction History